t-luanamn/my_projects/README.md

 ## Author

-This repository is maintained by `t-luanamn`.
-For questions, please contact <tanapoom.git@gmail.com> or [linkedin.com/in/tanapoomtl](https://www.linkedin.com/in/tanapoomtl).
+This repository is maintained by [t-luanamn](https://github.com/t-luanamn).
+For questions, please contact [tanapoom.git@gmail.com](mailto:tanapoom.git@gmail.com) or [linkedin.com/in/tanapoomtl](https://www.linkedin.com/in/tanapoomtl).